-Kudos to the staff of the Secretariat, for the timely, quality, and efficient services provided from the during the trip, during the duration of the event, until the last hour when we left the hotel for the airport.
+Kudos to the staff of the Secretariat, for the timely, quality, and efficient services provided from the beginning of the organization of the event via e-mail, during the trip, during the duration of the event, until the last hour when we left the hotel for the airport.
 Thank you so much for everything.
 I enjoyed being with all of you dear friends and learned a lot about my job.
 I look forward to meeting and working together in our PEMPAL Community as soon as possible.